25prabhu10/notes/docs/Languages/CSS/CSS.md

 List of Pseudo Elements:

-- `::first-letter`: Select the first letter of the element.
+- `::first-letter`: Select the first letter of the element
-- `::first-line`: Select the first visible line of the element.
+- `::first-line`: Select the first visible line of the element
-- `::before`: Select or Add content before the first child of the element.
+- `::before`: Select or Add content before the first child of the element
-- `::after`: Select or Add content after the last child of the element.
+- `::after`: Select or Add content after the last child of the element
-- `::placeholder`: represents the placeholder text in an `<input>` or `<textarea>` element.
+- `::placeholder`: represents the placeholder text in an `<input>` or `<textarea>` element
 - `::backdrop`:
-- `::selection`: Apply styles to the part of a document that has been highlighted by the user (such as clicking and dragging the mouse across text).
+- `::selection`: Apply styles to the part of a document that has been highlighted by the user (such as clicking and dragging the mouse across text)

 ::: warning NOTE

 The CSS specification calls for a two-colon prefix before a pseudo element, such as `::after`.
-However, most browsers support pseudo elements with just a single colon (`:after`) without throwing an error.
+However, most browsers support pseudo elements with just a single colon (`:after`) without throwing an error

 Best practice is to use two-colon prefix for two reasons:

-1. It adheres to the CSS specification.
+1. It adheres to the CSS specification
-2. It clearly distinguishes pseudo elements from pseudo classes.
+2. It clearly distinguishes pseudo elements from pseudo classes

 :::

 ### Pseudo Classes

 Pseudo-Class is a keyword added to a selector that specifies a special state of the selected element(s).
-For example, `:hover` can be used to change a button's color when the user's pointer hovers over it.
+For example, `:hover` can be used to change a button's color when the user's pointer hovers over it

 Some Pseudo Classes: